View Olga Jondahl's Obituary on heralddemocrat.com and share memories

 |

+Mrs. Jondahl was born in Wichita Falls, Texas the daughter of Fidencio and Victoria Navarrete.
+She earned a Bachelors Degree in Spanish Literature, and in 1972, she earned a Masters in Education.
+She married the love of her life, Dr. Irvin Jondahl.
+The greatest joys of her life were her family and friends.
+She loved the Lord and was a long-time member of St. Mary's Catholic Church in Sherman.
+She had a career for 20 years, with New York Life Insurance Company.
+Olga was very active in her community and church.
+Over the years, she was a member of many organizations, such as the Texoma Medical Center Foundation Reba Committee, where she served as Chairman, Denison Performing Arts as President for 2 years, Denison Service League, Junior Alpha Delphians, International Women's Club, Bible Study Fellowship, Women's Guild, and started the Denison Nursing home birthday celebrations.

+Mrs. Jondahl leaves behind precious memories with her beloved family, husband; Dr. Irvin Jondahl of Sherman; son, Eric Jondahl of Addison; daughter, Sonia Snetzer and husband, Michael of Prosper; three grandchildren, McKenna Snetzer, Ava Snetzer, and Greyson Snetzer; brothers, Richard Navarrete and wife, Jill of Saginaw; Fidencio Navarrete Jr. and wife, Elvira of Arlington.
+She was preceded in death by her parents.

-Funeral Mass will be 10 a.m.
-Saturday, May 18 at St. Mary's Catholic Church.
-Father Steven Antes will officiate.
-The rosary will be recited at 6 p.m. and visitation will follow until 8 p.m. on May 17 at Fisher Funeral Home in Denison.
+Funeral Mass for Mrs. Jondahl will be held at 10 a.m.
+Saturday, May 18, 2019 at St. Mary's Catholic Church with Father Steven Antes officiating.
+Interment will follow in Calvary Cemetery in Denison.
+The rosary will be recited at 6 p.m. with visitation to follow until 8 p.m.
+Friday, May 17, 2019 at Fisher Funeral Home.

-She is survived by husband, Dr. Irvin Jondahl of Sherman; son, Eric Jondahl of Addison; daughter, Sonia Snetzer of Prosper; brothers, Richard Navarrete of Saginaw, Fidencio Navarrete of Arlington; and three grandchildren.

 In lieu of flowers, the family requests memorials to be made in her name to St. Mary's Catholic Church, 727 South Travis St., Sherman, TX 75090.